 Master's Degree Prospects

 In the Master's program in Psychology, students expand and advance their specialist skills and knowledge in cognitive psychology, occupational psychology, personnel and organizational psychology, and health psychology.
-Aside from their mandatory courses students select a project in one of these four sub-disciplines, thus choosing an individual focus.
-This allows them to optimally prepare for their later career field in the non-therapeutic sector.
+Aside from their required courses, students select a project in one of these four sub-disciplines, thus choosing an individual focus.
+This allows them to optimally prepare for a later career field in the non-therapeutic sector.

 The psychology Bachelor's course of study is offered by the Faculty of Arts and Humanities.

 The Institute of Psychology at RWTH is shaped by its fundamental orientation towards the natural sciences and experimentation and its focuses on cognitive psychology and activity regulation.
-It is dedicated to interdisciplinary questions stemming from medical technology and traffic psychology, professional development, work-related stress management, and diagnostics and intervention within the context of occupational rehabilitation.
+It is dedicated to interdisciplinary questions stemming from medical technology and traffic psychology, professional development, work-related stress management, and diagnostics and intervention within the context of health psychology.